dmbarbour/glas/docs/GlasLangExt.md

         !inject(value)

-A parser may inject arbitrary values into the abstract runtime.
-This is one-way path - we cannot extract abstract values because that would hinder parsing in the presence of errors for debugging.
+A parser may inject values into the abstract runtime.
+Support for this may require a special compilation mode for the language package.
+We cannot move the other direction and extract abstract values because that would hinder parsing in the presence of errors for debugging.

 ### Scope Control

-The compile-time environment shall provide a method to limit scope of one parse action relative to another, e.g. `!scoped(scope:P1, parser:P2)` extracts a range of input based on `P1` then returns the result of `P2` exposing only this input range.
+The compile-time environment shall provide a method to limit scope of one parse action relative to another, e.g. `!scoped(scope:P1, parser:P2)` extracts a range of input based on `P1` then runs `P2` within that scope, and returns the result from each parse.

 The main motive for this is error isolation, especially with DSLs or distrusted parser functions.

+### Warnings and Errors

 ### Module and Package Access

 The compilet-ime en

+### Compiler Type Constructors?

+Arrays, fixed-width integers?

 ### Region Annotation